asamuzaK/webext-schema/README.md

 * @param {string} name - API name or file name

-Async function to get the schema for a specific API.
+Get the schema for a specific API.
 Argument can be either an API name or a file name.
 Returns an array.